 Hoarding provides an effective barrier that prevents anyone from the public from accidentally getting into an active construction site with dangerous materials and tools all over.

 Hoarding also provides an effective visual break between the environment and the constructions.
 This is because most people consider construction sites a “blight” on the environment.
-With hoarding, the local ambience is maintained without having to do too much.
+With hoarding, the local ambiance is maintained without having to do too much.

 Hoarding also offers a business numerous branding and advertorial impacts.
-This applies to the contractor, a local business or an involved party.
+This applies to the contractor, a local business, or an involved party.
 By having a print supplier create a series of graphics, one can transform simple hoarding into a work of art.